 A small historical marker along the walkway notes the site where on 3 November 1903, Captain Raul Chevalier fired a cannon at a Colombian battleship which then returned fire.
 The Colombian ship was then pursued by US Navy gunboats forcing it to retreat, thus securing Panamanian independence from Colombia.

-Plaza Carlos V is a small but pleasant park just a few blocks from Plaza de Francia.
+A small but pleasant park just a few blocks from Plaza de Francia is Plaza Carlos V.